code-rhapsodie/ezdataflow-bundle/README.md

 ![Oneshot list](src/Resources/doc/oneshot_list.jpg)

-1. This button, allow you to define the one-shot job (see below).
+1. This button allows you to define the one-shot job (see below).
 1. This column shows the number of objects that have been processed.
 1. Click on the question mark for display the job details.